orkes-io/docs/docs/codelab/helloworld.md

 ## Requirements

 This demo will use the Orkes [Conductor playground](https://play.orkes.io) to run the workflow.
-You can get an account for free by signing up with your email or Google account.
-Alternatively, you can also use the open source Conductor [installed locally](/docs/getting-started/install/running-locally) using the API to add Tasks and Workflows.
+Create  an account for free by signing up with an email address or Google account.
+Alternatively, the open source Conductor [installed locally](/docs/getting-started/install/running-locally) can also be used, using the API to add Tasks and Workflows.
 The UI in the Playground screenshots will be otherwise similar.

-To run the Java worker, you'll need to have Java installed.
+To run the Java worker, Java must be installed on yur local computer.

 ## A Simple Hello World

 Our initial Hello World workflow will call a task (and it's underlying Java Worker) that will return the text "Hello World."
-It is a very simple use case, and not one that you'd typically use Conductor for, but we'll use this extremely simple example as the foundation of our knowledge to build a larger orchestration workflow.
+It is a very simple use case, and not one that would typically use Conductor for, but we'll use this extremely simple example as the foundation of our knowledge to build a larger orchestration workflow.

 To get this workflow up and running, we'll need to create a task, a workflow and a Java application worker.
 The Orkes Playground will also require some basic permissioning (that we will also cover in the codelab).